onweru/newsroom/README.md

 ### Deeplinks

-For all content published using markdown, deeplinks will be added to the pages so that you can share with precision :smiley: Just   hover on a heading and the link button will pop.
+For all content published using markdown, deeplinks will be added to the pages so that you can share with precision 😃 Just   hover on a heading and the link button will pop.
 Click it to copy.

 ## Install Newsroom Theme